Catchers in the Rye

 The Catchers in the Rye Awards are AACAP's most prestigious awards.
 Presented by the AACAP Assembly, they recognize an AACAP member, committee, and regional organization that advocate for, and make contributions on behalf of children.
 Four Catchers in the Rye Award recipients are honored each year at AACAP's Annual Meeting.

 The AACAP Catchers in the Rye Humanitarian Award is awarded by the AACAP Executive Committee.
-It was established in 1990 to honor an individual who has made significant contributions to the field of children's mental health.
+It was established in 1990 to honor an individual who has made sustained and significant contributions to the field of children's mental health.
 Contributions may include but are not limited to advocacy, increasing awareness, entrepreneurship, philanthropy, research, and/or acts of bravery/kindness.

 Past AACAP Catchers in the Rye Humanitarian Award Recipients